 - Introducing mandatory rules on minimum recycled content in certain products

-- Encouraging member states to consider reducing VAT on recycled products
+- Encouraging EU countries to consider reducing VAT on recycled products

-- a restriction of light-weight plastic bags in the EU in 2015
+The European Parliament also backed the restriction of light-weight plastic bags in the EU in 2015.

-MEPs also called on the European Commission to take action against micro plastics.
+In addition MEPs called on the Commission to take action against micro plastics.

 Read more about the EU strategy to reduce plastic waste